 The development of decision analytical models is a sophisticated task which requires the modelers to have sufficient experience, as well as the ability to evaluate, present and interpret the model output.
-The complexity of clinical pathway for complex interventions such as liver transplantation and the differences of health care environments between transplant centers and countries (eg. organ availability, allocation strategy, financial assistance for transplantation, post-transplant management and consequential influence on QOL, challenge even the most experienced modeler to develop a model of economic outcome of interest (51).
+The complexity of clinical pathway for complex interventions such as liver transplantation and the differences of health care environments between transplant centers and countries (e.g., organ availability, allocation strategy, financial assistance for transplantation, post-transplant management and consequential influence on QOL, challenge even the most experienced modeler to develop a model of economic outcome of interest (51).
 Therefore, the good practice guidelines have been significantly improving the process of model development, which is important for standardization and comparability between economic outputs.

-The International Society for Pharmaco-economics and Outcomes Research (ISPOR) Task Force group published a series of guidelines on good practice standards for modeling research which set the standard for modeling practice (48, 55–60).
+The International Society for Pharmaco-economics and Outcomes Research (ISPOR) Task Force group published a series of guidelines on good practice standards for modeling research which set the standard for modeling practice [48, 55–60].
 However, these very detailed guidelines may not be well understood in practice when performing a modeling study for the first time.
-To bridge this gap, Rautenberg et al. developed a beginner’s guide to support modelers alongside the development of decision analytical cost-effectiveness models (61).
+To bridge this gap, Rautenberg et al developed a beginner’s guide to support modelers alongside the development of decision analytical cost-effectiveness models [61].
 This guide is especially helpful for researchers who are interested in utilization of this economic evaluation instrument, which is an easy-to-use practical guideline recommended for elementary modelers to initiate the studies in this field.

-Table 1.
-Summary of types of decision models in liver transplantation